Immortality-IMT/SearX-Cache/README.md

 An open source disributed database that provides a caching system for searx to speed up repeated searches.

 Note: if you run a public instance, please disclose to your users that the results of their queries are being cached.
+Project has no affiliation or authorization with searx or searxng.

 To use: